1. Made up of glands that produce and secrete hormones(chemical messengers)

 Steroids – insoluble in water, carried in the blood and released near the vicinity of the target cell

-Luteinizing hormone or LH - LH regulates testosterone in men and estrogen in women. (gonadotropin)
+Luteinizing hormone or LH -

 *Diuretics – increase urine production